 The Belgian Draft Horse breed came from Brabant in Belgium.
 It’s one of the strongest horse breeds.
 The popularity of the draft horse has spread beyond Europe.
 That’s a favorite draft horse in the United States.

 Belgian Horses were actively used during World War II.
 The horse was developed to be large and muscular.
-The equine had to carry soldiers and pulling weapons.
+The equine had to carry soldiers and pull weapons.
 The American Belgian Draft horse has a bit different conformation.
 The horse is lighter and taller.
 The breed was commonly used in farming and pleasure riding.

 The number of horses has decreased during wartime.
 Luckily, American breeders succeeded in keeping the “right” draft horse.
 Eventually, they developed their own type of Belgians.

 The American Association of Importers and Breeders of Belgian Draft Horses was formed in 1887.
 It aims to keep the records of Belgian Draft Horses.
 It was renamed the Belgian Draft Horse Corporation of America (CORP) in 1937.
 The founders are Harmon Wolf, Abraham Straus, Nathan Meyer, with the help of their lawyer James D. Conner, Jr. It aims to keep the records of Belgian Draft Horses.
 And to keep the draft horse breed pure in America.
 The Belgian Draft Horse Corporation preserves the history of the breed that traces back to the predecessor called the Farceur Horse.

 Since 1903, the Belgian heavy draft breed had gained lots of attention after showcasing the horses at the International Livestock Exposition, when the show was held in Chicago.
 World War II negatively inclined the breed’s population, but the breed survived and ended up being a popular draft horse.